felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

  * menuClass: allows you to define a class to customize the style
  * rtl: if true then right-to-left rtl is applied to the context menu
  * disabled: Disables the context menu, if true not context menu will be displayed
+ * menuItemTemplate: A custom template to be used to render items

 ## Style customization
 Define a class with `menuClass` then add the custom css style for it.
 Here an example